OpenDosimeter/OpenDosimeter/README.md

 Our open-source hardware and software dosimeter offers an afordable solution for real-time, self-monitored X-ray radiation exposure.
 With a total component cost of roughly $90, this device provides an accessible option for radiation monitoring to promote broad access to radiation safety.
 This project is a derivative of the [Open Gamma Detector](https://github.com/OpenGammaProject/Open-Gamma-Detector), with the main new feature being the effective dose calculations (in Sieverts) from the detected spectrum.

-**Note:** This is a research project; builders and users assume full responsibility for verifying the accuracy and reliability of measurements obtained from this device.
+> **SAFETY DISCLAIMER:** This is a research project; builders and users assume full responsibility for verifying the accuracy and reliability of measurements obtained from the dosimeters they build.
+Always follow proper radiation safety protocols and consult with qualified professionals when dealing with radiation exposure.

 <p float="center">
   <img src="https://github.com/OpenDosimeter/OpenDosimeter/blob/main/docs/OpenDosimeter%20logo.png" width="35%" />